australasian-computer-music-association/4-Callander-ThinkingAboutSyncing/article.md

-It is no surprise that many vinyl DJs considered sync and digital audio a threat to the craft; product developers pursued a workflow where beatmatching's "cognitive load is heavily reduced" (Anderson 2005), and resistance came from both practitioners and academics.
+It is no surprise that many vinyl DJs considered sync and digital audio a threat to the craft; product developers pursued a workflow where beatmatching's "cognitive load is heavily reduced" (Andersen 2005), and resistance came from both practitioners and academics.
 Mills suggested that DJing might become "nothing more than a button any promoter can push" (2013), while van Veen and Attias (2011) lamented that "the role